circuitar/Nanoshield_LoadCell/README.md

 To install, just copy it under &lt;Arduino sketch folder&gt;/libraries/

+The following examples are provided:

-The **MeasureWeight** example shows how to do do a simple weight measurement using a load cell.
+* **ReadWeight** shows how to do a simple weight measurement using a load cell.
+* **MultiWeight** shows how to read more than one weight using multiple load cells.

 ---
 Copyright (c) 2015 Circuitar